TheMindVirus/pi4bdd/README.md

 Please use with caution!
 (See below for Troubleshooting)

 ## Known Issues
- * May cause failure to boot for a variety of reasons
+ * May cause failure to boot for a variety of reasons (and may need multiple restarts)
  * Black Screen at LogonUI on Windows (which may eventually resolve itself over time)
+ * Mailbox data access is temperamental and is best effort (a restart may help this)

 ## Monitor1
 ![Monitor1](https://github.com/TheMindVirus/pi4bdd/blob/main/SCREENSHOTS/Monitor1.png)